‘Call Of Duty: Warzone’ releases substantial Season 5: Reloaded update

 Call Of Duty: Warzone and Modern Warfare have both received a mid-season update titled Reloaded, which adds new modes, weapons and a limited-time event.

-Players who compete will represent their country, ending in the top country being crowned the champion.
-Additionally, players will also be eligible to receive personal rewards based on performance, including vehicle skins, XP tokens, vehicle horns, calling cards, and legendary weapon blueprints.
+Additionally, players will also be eligible to receive personal rewards based on performance, including vehicle skins, XP tokens, vehicle horns, calling cards and legendary weapon blueprints.
 Those who earn gold in each trial will receive the legendary assault rifle Juliet blueprint.

 The five trials are scheduled begin on different dates throughout the event and will include: